exasol/row-level-security/doc/user_guide/tutorial.md

 If you put the view on the production table, you can change the mapping without re-importing the data.
 On the other hand this comes at the expense of performance.

 In our assumption list we earlier defined that reading speed is key, so we are definitely pre-calculating the column contents.
-That leaves us with the choice between view on the staging area and building the mapping into the load from staging area to production.
+That leaves us with the choice between the view on the staging area and building the mapping into the load from staging area to production.

-For the sake of simplicity, we pick the later option.
+For the sake of simplicity, we pick the last option.

 ## Structuring the Database